Six string sonatas (Rossini): Sonatas

 Rossini's six string sonatas are scored for four string instruments: two violins, a cello, and a double bass.
 Thus, the sonatas are sometimes referred to as sonate a quattro ("sonatas for four").
 Each sonata is in three movements, with performances ranging from 11 to 16 minutes long.
 The sonatas are in major keys, and their movements all follow a typical "fast–slow–fast" tempo pattern.
 For three of the sonatas, however, the second Andante movement is in a minor key.

 The sonatas exhibit multiple departures from musical expectations: the material is not formally developed in ways characteristic of other classical works, and the typical role of the cello is magnified with the introduction of a double bass.

 String Sonata No. 1

-The first sonata is in G Major:
+The first sonata is in G major:

 String Sonata No. 2

-The second sonata is in A Major:
+The second sonata is in A major:

 String Sonata No. 3

-The third sonata is in C Major:
+The third sonata is in C major:

 String Sonata No. 4

-The fourth sonata is in B-flat Major:
+The fourth sonata is in B♭ major:

 String Sonata No. 5

-The fifth sonata is in E-flat Major:
+The fifth sonata is in E♭ major:

 String Sonata No. 6

-The sixth sonata is in D Major:
+The sixth sonata is in D major: